 5. L- Death Note

 No matter how much the perspectives of right and wrong are eluded and tossed in this anime, no one can ever forgive Yagami Light for killing L. L, in his last moments, got the closure that he was right about Light being Kira after all, that he really was the greatest detective, but fell hard in the face of the ugliness of the world.

 L was a resilient and uniquely amazing detective who deserved to be celebrated.
 Even Kira himself was not nearly capable enough to win against L’s caliber, which led him to use Misa’s emotions and Rem’s weakness for Misa which ultimately helped him kill L by proxy.
 This shows the greatness of the character that L is.

 Many believe that Rengoku’s death was quintessential to the furthering of the plot, but his earnest and ominous presence throughout the second season is deeply engraved in the hearts of the viewers.

 Rengoku achieved a different place in the heart, his ideals, perseverance, love for the ones he cared about, and his final moments, everything struck a chord in the hearts and the viewers hared equal grief as the characters in the anime did.

 7. Sakunosuke Oda- Bungo Stray Dogs

-Despite being one of the most depressing animes out there, the death of Sakunosuke Oda hit the hardest, as he sacrificed his life for gatekeeping his dream, and whose death was the gateway for Dazai to change from the darkness of Port Mafia into the light of Armed Detective Agency.
+Despite being one of the most depressing anime out there, the death of Sakunosuke Oda hit the hardest.
+He sacrificed his life for gatekeeping his dream, and whose death was the gateway for Dazai to change from the darkness of Port Mafia into the light of Armed Detective Agency.

 Oda’s earnest glance, respectfulness, and secretive about the most ardent wish of his life redeeming himself for his past sins yet working his way to find his life out of the grimness of Port Mafia, but ultimately fell victim to Ougai’s twisted game between the government and another enemy troop.